On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Introduction

 \section{Introduction}

-A \E{flat surface} is a pair $(S,\Ph)$ where $S$ is a Riemann surface and $\Ph$ is a meromorphic quadratic differential on $S$ with at most simple poles.
+A \E{flat surface} is a pair $(S,\Ph)$ where $S$ is a compact Riemann surface and $\Ph$ is a meromorphic quadratic differential on $S$ with at most simple poles.
 The differential $\Ph$ determines a flat Riemannian metric with conical singularities at the set $\Si$ of zeroes and poles of $\Ph$.
-We are most interested in the case when $(S,\Ph)$ has \E{finite area} in terms of the area form of $\Ph$ (note that this forces any poles of $\Ph$ to be simple).
-For example, if $S$ is compact the $\Ph$-area will always be finite.
+We are most interested in the case when $(S,\Ph)$ has \E{finite area} in terms of the area form of $\Ph$, which forces any poles of $\Ph$ to be simple.
+If $\Ph$ is holomorphic the $\Ph$-area will always be finite.
 In this case $\Ph$ determines a Borel probability measure $\la$ on $S$, which we call \E{Lebesgue measure}.
 We would like to know if there are any other Borel probability measures naturally associated with $(S,\Ph)$.

 Away from the zeroes or poles, we can write $\Ph$ in local coordinates as $\ph(z) (\Rd z)^2$ for some holomorphic function $\ph$.
 The kernel of $\Im\b(\sqrt{\ph(z)} \, \Rd z\e)$ determines a singular measured foliation of $S$, which we call the \E{horizontal foliation}.
-Following \cite{MR1135877}, we say that a Borel probability measure $\mu$ on $S$ is \E{ergodic} for $\Ph$ if for every $\mu$-measurable set $E \se S$ which is a union of leaves of the horizontal foliation, $\mu(E) = 0$ or $\mu(E) = 1$.
+Following Masur and Smillie \cite{MR1135877}, we say that a Borel probability measure $\mu$ on $S$ is \E{ergodic} for $\Ph$ if for every $\mu$-measurable set $E \se S$ which is a union of leaves of the horizontal foliation, $\mu(E) = 0$ or $\mu(E) = 1$.
 A quadratic differential $\Ph$ is \E{uniquely ergodic} if Lebesgue measure is the only ergodic measure.

 If $\al$ is an abelian differential on $S$, then $(S,\al)$ is called a \E{translation surface}: away from zeroes of $\al$, there exist charts for $S$ whose transition maps are all translations.
 Since $\al^2$ is a quadratic differential, we have a singular Riemannian metric and a Lebesgue measure on $(S,\al)$.
 Further, the kernel of $\Im \al$ determines a parallel unit vector field $X$ on $S \m \Si$.
 In this case the horizontal foliation of $\al^2$ is given by a unit speed flow along $X$, called the \E{horizontal flow}.
 This flow always preserves the Lebesgue measure.
-If $\mu$ is an ergodic probability measure for the horizontal flow, then by observing that any measurable $E$ which is a union of leaves is flow invariant, $\mu(E) = 0$ or $\mu(E) = 1$, justifying our definition of ergodicity for quadratic differentials.
+If $\mu$ is an ergodic probability measure for the horizontal flow, then by observing that for any measurable $E$ which is a union of leaves and flow invariant, $\mu(E) = 0$ or $\mu(E) = 1$, justifying our definition of ergodicity for quadratic differentials.